I visited Read more [...]

-There were several pairs of Dikdiks (presumably Kirk’s) near the KWS base camp but we didn’t see any other mammals on the way.
+There were several pairs of Dikdiks (I believe now called Hinde’s) near the KWS base camp but we didn’t see any other mammals on the way.

 The Tana River Primate Reserve is a stretch of riparian forest and is the last home for Tana River Crested Mangabeys and Tana River Red Colobus Monkeys.
 The Mangabeys were easy to see around the camp, and one of the camp staff found me a few Red Colobus within 30 minutes.
 We also saw Blue Monkeys and Yellow Baboons and I had a nice look at a Harvey’s Duiker though it didn’t look all that much like the picture in Jonathan Kingdom’s field guide – it had black legs for starters – though this species are quite variable apparently.